-The Library stocks a large selection of reference and lending titles but, in order to make room for newer books and journals, we keep older material and any additional copies in an offsite store.
+The Library stocks a selection of reference and lending titles but, in order to make room for newer books and journals, we keep older material and some additional copies in an offsite store.

 Ask a member of the enquiry team to request the book or journal for you.
-Items requested by 4.45pm Monday-Friday are usually delivered for use in the library by midday on the next working day.
 If you require a large amount of material from store, it is best to contact us about it several days before you wish to visit.

 No, but we can supply you with copies of articles by email (if available), fax or post through our document supply service.